AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

     >[!NOTE]
     >
     >Frequency capping applies to an individual ID.
 When you target multiple ID types, you might be reaching the same user.

+* Remember that the reach for authenticated audience segments is naturally smaller than the reach for cookie-based segments, and that using additional targeting options further decreases your reach.
+Be judicious about using granular targeting, especially by joining multiple targets with AND statements.

 <!-- Keep?
 If so, put this where?